ThSrAd/Exploratory-Data-Analysis/README.md

 ## SQL Analytics with HIVE
-> Aim of this project is to explore advanced features in Hive that allows us to run SQL based analytical queries over large datasets
+> Aim of this project is to explore analytical queries using Hive over large datasets

 <hr>